kevinhongzl/airbnb-de-project/README.md

 * The `airflow/Dockerfile` installs Terraform and Python dependencies listed in requirements.txt during the build stage.
 #### Terraform
 * **Terraform** receives cloud-related environment variables (prefixed with `TF_VAR_`) from Docker Compose (`-e` options) and applies them in `/terraform/main.tf` to provision cloud instances.
+* Airflow dags obtain these environment variables by refering to `os.environ` in Python.
 #### dbt
 * **dbt** profiles are stored separately for cloud and on-premises setups under `dbt/gcp` and `dbt/postgres`, respectively.
 * The cloud dbt profile reuses the Terraform environment variables (`TF_VAR_*`) to connect to Google Cloud Platform (GCP).
 #### Google Cloud Platform
-* By default, the Google Cloud client looks for its key file at `~/.config/gcloud/application_default_credentials.json`.
+* By default, Google Cloud client looks for its key file at `~/.config/gcloud/application_default_credentials.json` (See [here](https://cloud.google.com/docs/authentication/application-default-credentials#personal)).
 To ensure access within the Docker container, we bind-mount the `/credentials` directory to `/root/.config/gcloud/`.
 * For simplicity, both **Terraform** (`main.tf`) and **dbt** (`dbt/gcp/profiles.yml`) use the same key file (`application_default_credentials.json`) to interact with Google Cloud.